Deviled Eggs

 Knife slicing a boiled egg in half lengthwise on a wooden cutting board.

-Step 1: After the eggs are boiled and cooled in an ice bath, peel them and slice each in half.
+Step 1: Boil the eggs, then cool them in an ice bath.
+Once cooled, peel them and slice each one in half.

 Spoon scooping out yolk over a bowl with some yolks already inside.